Nicolas-Botelho/leds-tools-public/docs/made/advanced_concepts/3_made_lib_architecture.md

 # Library Architecture

+This document explains the MADE *Library* — the reusable processing core that converts parsed models into documentation, charts and integrations.
+It's aimed at contributors who will add renderers, tests or new outputs.

 The MADE Library (`leds-tools-made-lib`) is the core processing engine that handles data transformation, documentation generation, and GitHub integration.

 ## Architecture Overview